 Further insight into the current U.S. employment situation from the U.S. Department of Labor is available in the Weekly Claims for Unemployment Insurance Report.
 As the name suggests, it is published weekly.

 The data and charts using the employment data are interesting - particularly when seen relative to recessions (ugly market climate).

 In 1998, Marcelle Chauvet published a paper describing a model created from employment, industrial production, personal income and manufacturing sales.
 This is the basis for the smoothed recession probabilities chart at the St Louis Fed:

 Notice the false positives - a spike in probability without a subsequent recession.
 That is why using just one data point for timing doesn't work.

 Additional information about the model, a link to the original paper describing the model, and a subsequent analysis of the model by Chauvet and Jeremy Piger are available with the chart.

 Considered the most accurate of all indicators for forecasting the direction of the economy, the yield curve is the relationship formed by the yield for each of the U.S. Treasury Bond maturities.

-On occasion, things are not normal and the yields for shorter-term bonds are higher than the yields for higher term bonds.
-This is an inverted yield curve.
+On occasion, things are not normal and the yields for shorter-term bonds are higher than the yields for higher term bonds resulting in a negative spread.
+This is referred to as an inverted yield curve.

-The simplest place to see the yield curve as it changes over time
+StockCharts.com provides a dynamic yield curve so you can see the yield curve as it changes over time.

 Lets suppose you are not an economist by profession and don’t like poring over mountains of data to derive an economic forecast.
 There is an alternative.